 – Martijn Müller, PhD, Senior Scientific Director, Critical Path for Parkinson’s, Critical Path Institute

 – Cindy Zadikoff, MD, Medical Director & CPP Industry Co-Director, AbbVie

 – Mark Frasier, MD, Chief Science Officer, Research Programs, Michael J. Fox Foundation

 A patient’s health state can be characterized by a multitude of signals from many different data modalities.
 This high-dimensional, personalized data stream aggregated over patients’ lives has spurred interest in developing new clinical AI models.
 One of the rate-limiting factors in developing AI models that generalize to real-world scenarios is the very attribute that makes the data exciting—their high-dimensional nature.

-At DiMe’s #AskMeAnything Journal, author Visar Berisha, PhD will lead a discussion on how “the curse of dimensionality” can doom models to failure, even when they seem to work well during development.
-As we explore the key highlights of his Nature publication “Digital medicine and the curse of dimensionality“, Visar will also provide some suggestions on how to develop clinical AI models that are more likely to fare well during prospective validation.
-Register now to join the discussion!
+At DiMe’s #AskMeAnything Journal, author Visar Berisha, PhD led a discussion on how “the curse of dimensionality” can doom models to failure, even when they seem to work well during development.
+We explored the key highlights of his Nature publication “Digital medicine and the curse of dimensionality“, Visar also provided some suggestions on how to develop clinical AI models that are more likely to fare well during prospective validation.

 The collaborators on The Playbook have published findings of a systematic review that identifies the need for more research funding related to digital clinical measures.

 Among all its findings, one that stands out is that in the last two years, out of 295 research studies published on digital clinical measures, there was only one academic publication reporting cybersecurity research, one study examining data rights and governance, and zero publications reporting research into the ethical implications of remote patient monitoring tools.